Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you've paid your other recurring loans.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, we offer a Loan Pre-Qualification Calculator.
+If you'd like to run your own numbers, we offer a Loan Pre-Qualifying Calculator.

-Don't forget these are just guidelines.
-We will be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.
+Remember these are only guidelines.
+We will be thrilled to pre-qualify you to determine how large a mortgage you can afford.

 At Augusta Mortgage Solutions, we answer questions about qualifying all the time.
 Call us at 706-860-5514.